arunpariyar/gopherguides-intro-to-go/week11/README.md

 ## About the author

-I aspire to be developer but the developement world is huge and its important to find what works, what doesn't, if it clicks or its doesn't, love it or hate it.
+I aspire to be developer.
+However, The development world is huge and it is important to find what works, what doesn't, if it clicks or its doesn't, love it or hate it.
 I am currently in this process and heavily suffering from imposter syndrome, some days more that others but I believe in the light at the end of the tunnel.

 This project is a journey child of exploring the Go Programming Language under the guidance of Gopher Guides Instructor Mark Bates.

-## Acknowlegments
+## Acknowledgments

-A journey is owed to those that point the way to the true north,its so easy to feel lost.
+A journey is owed to those that point the way to the true north, it is so easy to feel lost.
 I owe it to the Gopher Guides team Mark Bates and Corey Lou.
-I wouldnt have made it to the finish line otherwise.
+I would not have made it to the finish line otherwise.

 A journey also means meeting in the journey as we who become companions.
-My sincerest thanks to Naveen and Christopher for being the most resourceful companions to sit beside the fire in cold night and their help in making this project an achievable endeavour.
+My sincerest thanks to Naveen and Christopher for being the most resourceful companions to sit beside the fire in cold night and their help in making this project achievable.